redislabs-training/ru204/admin-training/lab-environment/start-vms/README.md

 ## To Start VMs

-Use one for the following methods.
+Use one of the following methods.

 1. For a few VMs: